 Show a human side to your company with live video

 This is an important aspect for sorting out your employer brand.
-If you can film video of your team at work, or even have them in live video on Facebook, Snapchat or Instagram stories, you can really give prospective customers a good chance to bond with you company as an organisation of creative-minded people, not just a faceless corporation.
+If you can film a video of your team at work, or even have them in a live video on Facebook, Snapchat or Instagram stories, you can really give prospective customers a good chance to bond with your company as an organization of creative-minded people, not just a faceless corporation.

 © Washington Post

-Take a look at how this snapchat story from the Washington Post, filmed live during an address, lets the viewer identify with the journalist when the camera’s on them, and presents their position as just like their own.
-Going live humanises business and puts personality at the forefront of your work.
+Take a look at how this Snapchat story from the Washington Post, filmed live during an address, lets the viewer identify with the journalist when the camera’s on them and presents their position as just like their own.
+Going live humanizes business and puts personality at the forefront of your work.
 That means it’s much easier to build customer trust and form relationships with customers.

 Call to actions

 If you aren’t calling your target audience to act on the information you’ve sent them, what’s the point?
 Adding a Call-to-Action banner at the bottom of any video content you’re posting is a way of guaranteeing viewers know where to go once they’ve finished a video.
 You can go for subtler ones like “Sign up” or “Read more” or just simply “Shop now”, which all lead customers through to your services.